 Now besides looking at your ad copy, search engines also consider the first web page people see after they click on an ad.
 This is called the landing page.
 And just as your ad should be relevant to the words a person just searched for, your landing page should be relevant to the ad a person just clicked on.
 For example, if you’re a photographer and someone clicks on your wedding photographer ad, you want them to land on a page that’s about your wedding services - not your baby photography.

 Now let’s look at ways you can structure your SEM campaigns to achieve greater relevance.

 Think of your SEM plan as an upside-down tree.
-At the top is your account, which you create with Google AdWords, Bing Ads, or another search engine.
+At the top is your account, which you create with Google Ads, Bing Ads, or another search engine.